Tolkien's artwork: Maps

 Fantasy, cartography, calligraphy: Detail from Tolkien's map of Wilderland in The Hobbit, supposedly a fair copy made by the Hobbit Bilbo Baggins, an illusion reinforced by Tolkien's own "charming hand lettering".

 Tolkien's maps, like his illustrations, helped his readers to enter his subcreated world of Middle-earth.
 The Hobbit had two maps; The Lord of the Rings had three, redrawn by his son Christopher Tolkien; The Silmarillion had two.
 These served multiple purposes, first as guides to the author, helping to ensure consistency in the narrative, and later to the reader through the often complex routes taken by his characters.

 Calligraphy

 Tolkien's profession of philology made him familiar with medieval illuminated manuscripts; he imitated their style in his own calligraphy, an art which his mother had taught him.
 He applied this skill in his development of Middle-earth, creating alphabets such as Tengwar for his invented languages, especially Elvish.

 Tolkien applied his skill in calligraphy to write the One Ring's iconic inscription, in the Black Speech of Mordor, using Tengwar.
 The calligraphic inscription and a translation provided by Gandalf appear in The Fellowship of the Ring.

 Multiple dimensions of artistry: Tolkien used his skill in calligraphy to write the One Ring's iconic inscription, in the Black Speech of Mordor, using the Elvish Tengwar script, both of which he invented.

+Picture book: Mr. Bliss

+Tolkien's picture book for small children, Mr. Bliss, tells, in pictures and handwritten text, of Mr. Bliss's adventures in his new motor-car.
+Tolkien, asked for another book to follow The Hobbit, submitted the manuscript of Mr. Bliss, with illustrations in ink and coloured pencil, but it was declined, not being published until 1982.